crazyantlabs/sftptogo-docs/docs/getting-started/creating-and-modifying-users.md

 ### Editing user credentials

 You may edit existing credentials by clicking the menu button (...) for the particular user you wish to edit and then selecting **Edit credentials** from the menu.
-You may change the username, home directory, user's permissions, and the nickname.
+You may change the username, home directory, user's permissions, email address, and the nickname.

 ### Setting user passwords